AstarVienna/speXtra/database/README.md

 * Similarly each data directory should contain a file describing the contents, like list of templates, a summary and references.

-* Files should be readable by synphot
+* Data files should be readable by synphot

-**These files should be able to be parsed by Spyctra and display the contents to the user and/or pass them to the API**
+* **Content files should be able to be parsed by Spyctra and display the contents to the user and/or pass them to the API**

 Following the same standard other datafiles can be added like filters, etc.